huntdatacenter/docs/docs/faq/compute.md

 ## Resources

-### Can I upgrade my compute resources?
+### Can I update my compute resources?

-Yes, you can.
-Your [lab leader](/faq/users/#user-roles) and lab coordinator approves upgrades both for cpu and memory of individual machines, and supplement of new machines in accordance with our [machine types](/services/machine-types).
-Forward upgrade requests to us on [email](/contact) with your lab leader and lab coordinator on cc.
+Yes.
+Your lab leader and lab coordinator can order machine updates] and order new lab machines in our [service desk](/service-desk/lab-orders/#compute) in accordance with our default [machine types](/services/machine-types).

 ### Can I have custom machine types?

-Yes, you can.
+Yes.
 Don't find what you are looking for among our default [machine types](/services/machine-types)?
 Labs in a data space on the [blue subscription](/services/overview/#subscriptions) level can request machines types with tailored memory and cpu resources.
-[Contact us](/contact) to get started.
+[Contact us](/contact) on email to get started.

 ### Is my process hitting memory issues?